Hurricane Norma (1981): United States

 The remnants of the storm moved into Texas and Oklahoma.
 The heavy rainfall caused two rivers, the Red River and Cedar Creek to reach flood-stage.
 A total of five people were killed in the United States, three of these deaths occurred when floodwaters swept their car off the road in Fort Worth.
 Nearby, flooding forced thousands of people to evacuate their homes, including 1,000 people in the cities of Lindsay and Breckenridge.
 Several tornadoes were reported in six counties, including an F2 tornado in McLennan that injured four people and caused $25 million in damage.
 A F3 tornado was also reported in Navarro County, causing $25,000 in property damage.
 During October 13 and 14, a total of 13 tornadoes were reported in northern Texas and southern Oklahoma.

 Cedar Creek overflowed its banks and homes in low-lying areas of Abilene, Texas were covered in 6 ft of water.
-In Gainesville, floodwaters swept a train off its track and an elephant was killed in a local zoo.
+In Gainesville, floodwaters swept a train off its track.
 In the same area, 200 people were evacuated due to the flooding.